 Long Background Hides the Actual Task

-Your prompt has three paragraphs of context and one buried sentence asking for the deliverable — the model summarizes the background instead.
+Your prompt has three paragraphs of context and one buried sentence asking for the deliverable, so the model summarizes the background instead.
+Here is how to put the task where the model will actually read it.

-You pasted three paragraphs of context — company background, the team setup, the current project status, why you are even doing this thing — and ended with “so, can you draft the launch email?”
-The model responded with a 400-word summary of your company.
+You pasted three paragraphs of context (company background, the team setup, the current project status, why you are even doing this thing) and ended with “so, can you draft the launch email?”
+The model returned a 400-word summary of your company.
 Not an email.
 Not a draft.
 A summary.
-The task was technically in there, but it was the 47th sentence of a 50-sentence prompt and the model lost track.
-When background dominates the prompt, the model interprets the request as “talk about this background” because that is what would happen if a person sent the same wall of text to another person.
+The task was technically in there, but it was the 47th sentence of a 50-sentence prompt, and the model treated the dominant theme as the request.

-How to spot it: search your prompt for the deliverable verb.
-If it appears once and after paragraph 2, it is buried.
+How to spot the buried verb fast: search your prompt for the deliverable verb (draft, write, summarize, compare).
+If it appears once and after the second paragraph, it is buried.

 Before you change anything

-• Identify the actual deliverable in one sentence.
+• State the actual deliverable in one sentence.
+If you cannot, the model cannot either.

 • Read the prompt as if you had never seen it.
-Where does the deliverable appear?
+Where does the deliverable first appear, by sentence number?

-• Decide: which 50 words of context are load-bearing?
+• Decide which ~50 words of context are genuinely load-bearing.

 Shortest path to fix